 Can I use Samsung EVO 960 NVMe on it?

-Yes, the Samsung EVO 960 should be compatible the laptop.
+Yes, the Samsung EVO 960 should be compatible with the laptop.

 Thanks for the guide!
-Looks like the copper heat sinks have corresponding shapes on the inside of the aluminum case.
+It looks like the copper heat sinks have corresponding shapes on the inside of the aluminum case.
 Do they make direct contact with each other?
-(Turning the outer-case into a heat sink).
+(Turning the outer case into a heat sink).

-Think it’s worth it to apply thermal paste between the copper heat sink and the case, or even between the copper heat sink and the chips below?
+Do you think it’s worth applying thermal paste between the copper heat sink and the case or even between the copper heat sink and the chips below?

 Thanks!

-Usually, between the copper heat sink and the chips do have thermal grease, but it is not necessary to apply thermal grease between the heat sink and the bottom case.
+Usually, there is thermal grease between the copper heat sink and the chip, but it is not necessary to apply thermal grease between the heat sink and the bottom case.

 So are the heat sinks touching the bottom case?
 If not, I was thinking of getting thermal pads to improve the heat transfer.

-Side note, odd that the SSD still has the sticker – I would expect heat transfer to the copper heat sink to be badly affected by that.
+Side note: It’s odd that the SSD still has the sticker.
+I would expect heat transfer to the copper heat sink to be badly affected by that.

-The heat sink do not connect to the bottom case, so you do not need to apply the thermal grease.
+The heat sink does not connect to the bottom case, so you do not need to apply the thermal grease.
 If you really care about the heat, just buy a cool pad.

-I’m considering buying a XPS 2-in-1, but I am going to need a 2tb SSD.
-Are there 2tb SSD’s out there available for the XPS?
-If so, could you link me a couple?
+I’m considering buying an XPS 2-in-1, but I will need a 2 TB SSD.
+Is there a 2TB SSD available for the XPS?
+If so, Can you link a couple for me?

 Hello

-down, long story tho.
-The screw that tightens the top right edge of the laptop popped out as a result of the fall and immediately the screen went blank.
-At first the laptop do comes on with a dead screen but now the power button does not even work any more.
+I recently bought the XPS 2-in-1 9365 a few days back.
+Last night, it was accidentally knocked down, It’s a long story.
+The screw that tightened the top right edge of the laptop popped out as a result of the fall, and immediately, the screen went blank.
+At first, the laptop does come on with a dead screen, but now the power button does not even work anymore.
 Any HELP will be greatly appreciated.

 Great guide!

-My motherboard died and it was an i5 with 8GB of RAM.
-Should I consider upgrading for an i7?
+My motherboard died, and it was an i5 with 8GB of RAM.
+Should I consider upgrading to an i7?

 Is it worth it?